nhoughto5/DeadEarth/README.md

 - **Voxelization:** Similar to the notion of filling pixels on the screen however 3D.
 Finds 3D cubes which are traversable by an agent via interpolatino from the meshes of the map.
 - **Height Mesh:** Includes more accurate data about the height of the map.
 Used to prevent agent floating.

+##### Waypoints
+To set up way points go to the 'GameObject' menu and select 'Create Empty'.
+This creates an empty game object, rename it to 'Waypoints'.
+It is adviseable to immediately position this object at 0,0,0.
+This can be done in the inspector.

+To create the first waypoint, add a child game object by selecting 'Create Empty Child' from the 'Game Object' menu when the 'Waypoints' object is selected.
+Rename to 'Waypoint 1'.

+To add a graphic for the system to render for the way point, find a simple flag png and add to project.
+With the child object selected, in the inspector pane click the cube icon in the top left corner of the menu.
+Hit 'Other' in the menu that appears and find your png.

+##### Notes and Definitions
+- [Voxel](http://whatis.techtarget.com/definition/voxel): A voxel is a unit of graphic information that defines a point in three-dimensional space.
+A cube of space or a polygon on a 2D mesh.
+- [Off-Mesh Links](https://docs.unity3d.com/Manual/class-OffMeshLink.html): Generated shortcuts which allow the traversal over broken voxels.